 Chelsea draw Lille in Champions League last-16

-Thomas Tuchel’s side have still benefitted from a somewhat gentler draw, though.
+Chelsea will have been bitterly disappointed by that outcome, with Lille considered one of the weakest seeded teams in the draw, and so the Blues will have breathed a sigh of relief after the French side who were once picked from the pot.

-Lille, who broke PSG’s stranglehold on Ligue 1 last season, topped Group G but have struggled to replicate that form in France, where they are languishing in 11th in the table.
+Although Lille did secure top spot in their group, ahead of RB Salzburg, Sevilla and Wolfsburg, they have struggled domestically this season and are languishing in 11th in Ligue 1.

-The first-leg of the last-16 tie will be played at Stamford Bridge in February, with the return fixture in March.
+The first-leg of the last-16 tie will be played at Stamford Bridge in February, with the return fixture at the Stade Pierre Mauroy to take place in March.

 Register for free to continue reading